mattermost/docs/source/deployment/mobile-app-deployment.rst

 - What is the mobile policy, is it company-owned or BYOD?
 - Do you know what devices will be used if customer-owned?
 - What OS do you want to start with in testing?
-- Creating a sample configuration then run validation tests against each config item.
+- Creating a sample configuration then run validation tests against each config item

 *****************************************
 Configuring the MPNS for Your Custom Apps